rrthomas/pforth/README.md

 ## Installation

-Bee is required (see above) in either a 32- or 64-bit build.
+Bee version 1 is required (see above) in either a 32- or 64-bit build.

 To build the documentation, a comprehensive TeX system such as TeXLive is required.